 ‘I was immediately impressed by his pianism, his musicianship and his ability to draw the listener into his musical world.’
 Stephen Hough on Daniel de Borah

-As always, Huntington counts itself lucky to be able to draw on a constellation of fine Australian string players, who combine great artistry and vivid personality.
-From West Australia come violinist Paul Wright and violist Sally Boud, in combination with old friends including violinist Sophie Rowell and cellist Molly Kadarauch.
-It wouldn’t be Huntington without the talents of at least three of the Goldner Quartet: Dimity Hall, Irina Morozova and Julian Smiles (Dene is, alas, fulfilling SSO duties overseas).
+As always, Huntington counts itself lucky to be able to draw on a constellation of fine Australian string players.
+This year we welcome violinists Paul Wright, Elizabeth Sellars and Sophie Rowell, violist Sally Boud, cellist Rachel Johnston and bassist Andrew Meisel.
+It wouldn’t be Huntington without the talents of at least three of the Goldner Quartet: Dimity Hall, Irina Morozova and Julian Smiles.

 The 2012 Festival revealed the talents of the young ANAM chamber orchestra; 2013 presents the Academy’s wonderful Director: leading clarinettist, ‘the excellent Paul Dean’ (Sunday Times UK).
 Pianist Ian Munro is always a popular figure at the Festival: ‘a flawless interpreter, his playing full of imaginative colour and supple elegance’ (The Australian).
 This year will also feature him as a composer, with the world premiere of his new Piano Trio, commissioned by longstanding Huntington attendees John and Jo Strutt.
 Further keyboard power is provided by one of Melbourne’s brightest rising stars, Hoang Pham, fresh from postgraduate studies in the US and making his Huntington debut.